anonymousforAD-pap534/AE-SC24-AToffer/README.md

 # AToffer
-The code and example data for paper "AToffer: Automatic Operator Fusion Framework for Sparse Transformer Inference"
+The code and example data for paper "AToffer: Automatic Operator Fusion Framework for Sparse Transformer Inference".

 ## Getting Started
 + Hardware